wildonion/hoopoe/README.md

 ### proper way to write and handle async task execution!

 > [!IMPORTANT]
-> every async task must be spawned in a free thread in the background which can be done via `tokio::spawn()`, it's like creating a worker per each async task.
+> every async task must be spawned in a free thread using a background worker which can be done via `tokio::spawn()`, it's like creating a worker per each async task.

 ```rust
 async fn heavy_process(){